-The Ethics Act prohibits public employees and public officials from soliciting and/or accepting gifts from:
+The Ethics Act restricts public employees and public officials from soliciting and/or accepting gifts from:

-- Lobbyists; or - Any person whom the official or employee knows or has reason to know: - (A) Is doing or seeking to do business of any kind with his or her agency; or - (B) Is engaged in activities which are regulated or controlled by his or her agency; or - (C) Has financial interests which may be substantially and materially affected, in a manner distinguishable from the public generally, by the performance or nonperformance of his or her official duties.
+- Lobbyists; or - Any person whom the official or employee knows or has reason to know: - (A) Is doing or seeking to do business of any kind with his or her agency; - (B) Is engaged in activities that are regulated or controlled by his or her agency; or - (C) Has financial interests which may be substantially and materially affected, in a manner distinguishable from the public generally, by the performance or nonperformance of his or her official duties.

-Public employees and public officials may not solicit these persons to contribute to a gift to recognize a public employee or for a departing public employee or public official.
-If one of these persons/entities wishes to make a voluntary contribution toward a gift, he/she/it may contribute no more than \$25.
-If a public agency receives "anonymous" gifts for which the donor cannot be identified, they should be rejected or donated to charity.
+Public employees and public officials may not solicit these persons or other persons3 to contribute to an event or to a gift to recognize a public employee or a departing public employee or public official.
+If one of these persons/entities wishes to make a voluntary contribution toward a gift, the person/entity may contribute no more than \$25.
+If a government agency receives "anonymous" gifts valued over \$25 for which the donor cannot be identified, the agency must reject the gift, donate it to charity, or use the gift for a public purpose related to the government agency's mission.